 Researchers looked at data based on the fruit consumption of over a whopping 187,000 people that was gathered over the year span of 1984 and 2008.
 Over twelve thousand of these subjects are said to have contracted diabetes during this study period.
-The scholars then looked at the overall fruit consumption of these subjects as well as individual fruit consumptions.
+The scholars then looked at the overall fruit consumption of these subjects

 The fruits that were consumed over the period included grapes, peaches, apples, plums, prunes, apricots, pears, bananas, cantaloupe melon, strawberries and blueberries.

 The study also went in detail and looked at the consumption of apples in specific.

 People who eat at least two servings of whole fruits such as apples a week reduce their risk of contracting diabetes by a whopping 23% when compared to those who eat less than a serving a month.

 As per their study, they claim that consuming juices of the same whole fruits increases the risk of contracting diabetes.
 It is the high glycemic index of fruit juices that tend to pass through the digestive system a lot more quickly than fiber-rich fruits that explain and throw light on the positive link between regular juice consumption and increased risk of diabetes.

 The research scholars strongly opine that the beneficial effects of fruits such as apples and grapes could be the result of a particular component contained in them.

 For example, studies in the past have linked anthocyanins found in fruits such as berries and grapes to